brendeni1/darkvypr.github.io/commands.md

 | !8ball `QUESTION`                 | Ask the 8ball a question.
 | !adblock                          | Some adblockers that I had saved.
 | !alogs `USER` `CHANNEL`           | Get the logs of a user on any channel that is supported by [Apulxd Logs](https://logs.apulxd.ga/).
+| !birthday // !bday                | Get your current age, your date of birth, the time until your next bday and how old you'll be on that day.
+Birthdays must be set with the !setbirthday command.
 | !botlist                          | A list of bots that I made during the Hoss and IP grabber raids.
 | !bttvemote `EMOTE`                | Lookup a list of emotes on BTTV with a specific name. <img src="https://cdn.betterttv.net/emote/54fab7d2633595ca4c713abf/1x">
 | !chatterino                       | Get links to [Chatterino Homies](https://github.com/itzAlex/chatterino7/releases) and [Dankerino](https://github.com/Mm2PL/dankerino/releases/tag/nightly-build).